 How can I pay?

-Upon completing your online booking, you will be able to make payment by debit or credit card, or by bank transfer.
+Upon completing your online booking, you will be able to make payment by debit or credit card.
 If you prefer, you can make payment over the phone by calling 0800 810 1058.
 To pay via a bank transfer, please contact us by phone to book your place and then send payment to Debate Chamber Ltd, account number: 20857688, sort code: 20 97 40.
-If you are paying through the school please let us know the invoice details.
-For cheque payments, please make all cheques payable to Debate Chamber, and send to Debate Chamber, 30 Stamford Street, London, SE1 9LQ.
+If you are paying through your school, or another organisation, then ask them to contact us and request an invoice.

 What is your cancellation and refund policy?